-For cash and cash equivalents, the Parent Company applies the low credit risk simplification.
+For cash and cash equivalents, the Group applies the low credit risk simplification.
 The probability of default and loss given defaults are publicly available and are considered to be low credit risk investments.
-It is the Parent Company's policy to measure ECLs on such instruments on a 12-month basis based on available probabilities of defaults and loss given defaults.
-The Parent Company uses the ratings published by a reputable rating agency to determine if the counterparty has investment grade rating.
-If there are no available ratings, the parent company determines the ratings by reference to a comparable bank the outstanding contractual amounts in full before taking into account any credit enhancements held by the Parent Company.
+It is the Group's policy to measure ECLs on such instruments on a 12-month basis.
+However, when there has been a significant increase in credit risk since origination, the allowance will be based on lifetime ECL.
+The Group uses the ratings from the Standard and Poor's (S&P), Moody's and Fitch to determine whether the debt instrument has significantly increased in credit risk and to estimate ECLs.

+The Group considers a financial asset in default when contractual payments are 120 days past due.
+However, in certain cases, the Group may also consider a financial asset to be in default when internal or external information indicates that the Group is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Group.
 A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.

-The Parent Company considers a financial asset in default when contractual payments are 120 days past due.
-However, in certain cases, the Parent Company may also consider a financial asset to be in default when internal or external information indicates that the Parent Company is unlikely to receive